-If you want to start training in BJJ, you will need an experienced instructor who can guide you through learning this martial art.
+If you want to start training in BJJ, you will need an experienced instructor to guide you through learning this martial art.

 What Is the Best Age to Start Jiu-Jitsu?

-The age group between thirteen to sixteen is the best for learning this martial art.
-This is because their minds are developed enough to follow training and lessons, and their bodies are agile and energetic sufficient to practice and refine different BJJ techniques.
+The thirteen- sixteen age group is the best for learning this martial art.
+Their minds are developed enough to follow training and lessons, and their bodies are agile and energetic enough to practice and refine different BJJ techniques.